pkulchenko/fullmoon/README.md

   `* * 13 * Fri` is only valid on Friday the 13th and not on any Friday.
   If the `or` behavior is needed, then the schedule can be split into two to handle each condition separately.
-- each function is executed in a process forked from the main process.
+- each function is executed in a process forked from the main process;
+  as noted above, set `sameProc = true` option to avoid forking.
 - some schedules can be executed twice if redbean instance is restarted within the same minute, as the implementation is stateless.
 - day-of-week makes `Sun` available on both ends (as 0 or 7), so it's